nikomatsakis/babysteps/source/_posts/2015-10-08-virtual-structs-part-4-extended-enums-and-thin-traits.markdown

 trait at all (more details on this last point below).

-To put it another way: with Thin Traits, you write virtual methods whereas with "extensible enums", you write match statements -- and I think match statements are far more common in Rust today.
+To put it another way: with Thin Traits, you write virtual methods whereas with Extensible Enums, you write match statements -- and I think match statements are far more common in Rust today.

 Still, Thin Traits will be a very good fit for various use cases.